OfficeDev/Microsoft-Teams-Samples/samples/bot-receive-channel-messages-withRSC/csharp/README.md

 - Run the bot from a terminal or from Visual Studio, choose option A or B.

-  A) From a terminal
+6. From a terminal

   ```bash
   # run the bot
   dotnet run
   ```

-  B) Or from Visual Studio
+ 7. Or from Visual Studio

   - Launch Visual Studio
   - File -> Open -> Project/Solution